Cooking With Ayeh

 • Add half of the spinach mixture evenly to one half of the dough

-• Once the second side is golden brown, remove from the pan and place on a chopping board.
-Repeat the above steps with the second dough
+• When golden brown, remove from the pan and place on a board.
+Repeat with the 2nd dough.

 ⭐️ Final Step!
 Would love if you left a rating and comment to let me know how it went.
 Your feedback helps inspire others and means alot ❤️